wadlo/open-combat-engine/README.md

 # open-top-down-engine
 A framework for common top down game code, with examples.
 Everything in this repo is completely open source and tested in Godot version `4.1.1`.
 Note, you must use the `.net` version of Godot in order to run the code.

+Features
+- Enemy AI movement
+- Auto targetting enemies by group
+- Projectile firing and spawning
+- Usable items framework with charging, ammo, recoil, and reloading
+- Examples on how this framework could be used for some popular game mechanics

 # Installation
 To install Godot, go to https://godotengine.org/download.
 Make sure to download the `.net` version.